 i.
 The term (and year) finished with a group crit of our interim show led by Dan Howard-Birt (who helped us curate the space a couple of weeks ago).
 Although the day was not without debate and criticism, I felt my work was well received and that Dan was particularly encouraging.
 He talked about the important roles pubs play in communities and suggested I not shy away from nostalgia with my imagery (and to look at Hogarth, Edward Ardizzone and Ruskin Spear).
-Coincidentally, he also mentioned the display by artist Casper White currently at the National Portrait Gallery (that I mentioned here a few weeks ago) - Dan is good friends with White and is going to put me in touch with him and maybe even bring him into uni to give me a tutorial.
-It was a superb way to finish the term: I feel like I'm onto something and that there's mileage in the work
+Coincidentally, he also mentioned the display by artist Casper White currently at the National Portrait Gallery (that I mentioned in the reflective journal a few weeks ago) - Dan is good friends with White and is going to put me in touch with him and maybe even bring him into uni to give me a tutorial.
+It was a superb way to finish the term: I feel like I'm onto something and that there's mileage in the work.

 ii.
 I had a tutorial with Leora about my research paper on contemporary portraiture (specifically in relation to the work of Chantal Joffe and Lynette Yiadom-Boakye).
 I have some ideas as to its theme and structure but it all feels very vague and unfocused.
 Leora suggested I keep reading around the subject for the next few weeks and to try and identify a question by mid-August.
 I don't think she's too worried about me just yet!

 iii.
 Leora also suggested I look at the book ‘The Everyday’ (part of the Whitechapel Gallery's ‘Documents of Contemporary Art’ series) in relation to my research paper as well as my overarching practice.
 The following quote is from the introduction (I feel like it could be a useful read):